XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-queue.md

 The `rippled` server uses a variety of heuristics to estimate which transactions are "likely to be included in a ledger."
 The current implementation uses the following rules to decide which transactions to queue:

-* Transactions must be properly-formed and [authorized](transaction-basics.html#authorizing-transactions) with valid signatures.
+- Transactions must be properly-formed and [authorized](transaction-basics.html#authorizing-transactions) with valid signatures.
-* Transactions with an `AccountTxnID` field cannot be queued.
+- Transactions with an `AccountTxnID` field cannot be queued.
-* A single sending address can have at most 10 transactions queued at the same time.
-In order for a transaction to be queued, the sender must have enough XRP to pay all the XRP costs of all the sender's queued transactions, including all of the following:
+- A single sending address can have at most 10 transactions queued at the same time.
-    - The `Fee` fields of all queued transactions.
-    - The sum amount of XRP that all queued transactions could send.
-    - The amount of XRP the account must keep in [reserve](reserves.html).
-[Updated in: rippled 1.2.0][New in: rippled 1.2.0]
+- To queue a transaction, the sender must have enough XRP for all of the following: [Updated in: rippled 1.2.0][New in: rippled 1.2.0]
+    - Destroying the XRP [transaction cost](transaction-cost.html) as specified in the `Fee` fields of all the sender's queued transactions.
+This amount cannot be more than the base account reserve (currently 20 XRP).
+(Transactions paying significantly more than the minimum transaction cost of 0.00001 XRP typically skip the queue and go straight into the open ledger.)
+    - Sending the maximum sum of XRP that all the sender's queued transactions could send.
+    - Keeping enough XRP to meet the account's [reserve requirements](reserves.html).
-* If a transaction affects how the sending address authorizes transactions, no other transactions from the same address can be queued behind it.
+- If a transaction affects how the sending address authorizes transactions, no other transactions from the same address can be queued behind it.
 [New in: rippled 0.32.0][]
-* If a transaction includes a `LastLedgerSequence` field, the value of that field must be at least **the current ledger index + 2**.
+- If a transaction includes a `LastLedgerSequence` field, the value of that field must be at least **the current ledger index + 2**.

 ### Fee Averaging